HugoMatilla/Effective-JAVA-Summary/README.md

 ## 20. Prefer class hierarchies to tagged classes
 Tagged classes are verbose, error-prone and inefficient.

-They have lot of boilerplate, bad readability, they increase memory footprint, and more shortcommings.
+They have lot of boilerplate, bad readability, increase memory footprint, and more shortcommings.

 ```java